ValerioPieroni/valeriopieroni.github.io/_pages/about.md

 ![image-left](https://valeriopieroni.github.io/images/profile.png){: .align-left} Welcome to my homepage.
 I am an Assistant Professor in the Department of Economics at the University of Essex.
 I received my Ph.D. in Economics from Universitat Autònoma de Barcelona.

-My research interests lie in the field of macroeconomics, with a focus on economic inequality and monetary economics.
+My research interests lie in the field of macroeconomics, with a focus on inequality.

 <br>